murderbeard/com.moz.denon/README.md

 * Trigger cards.
 * More mobile control; volume and channel controls.

+#Version 0.2.0
+* Custom command flow card added.
+Send your own data to your Denon device.
+* Converted to Homey SDK 2.
+Promises used where applicable.
+* Flow cards now show errors; failed to send, IP not found, etc.
+* Device specific settings are stored and not requested during each command request.
+* Command processing loop now stops when the command buffer is empty.

 ##Version 0.1.9
 * Organized and cleaned up some code.